Why Do You Have Allergies All of a Sudden?

 - avoiding the allergen

-- taking medication such as an antihistamine, decongestant, or steroid pills or sprays, creams, or ointments
+- taking medication such as an antihistamine, decongestant, or steroid pills or sprays, creams, or ointments.
+Nasal steroids are the preferred treatment for persistent allergic rhinitis.

 Some signs of a severe reaction are: